Online Invasive Species Training for Minnow Dealers and people working under a minnow dealer license: Frequently Asked Questions

 - Make sure you have an up-to-date web browser:

-If you have tried both of these things and are still experiencing technical difficulties, please call 651-259-5100.
+If you have tried all of these things and are still experiencing technical difficulties, please call 651-259-5100.

 For further information contact the regional invasive species specialist in your area.